BenMilesRocks/4-rolldark-v2/static/assets/documentation/testing/testing.md

 All testing below was performed on both my local development environment and the deployed version of the site, to ensure thoroughness of testing.

+Payment testing was done using Stripe's default testing card number '4242 4242 4242 4242' to verify that all payments and webhooks were being transmitted successfully.

 | **Feature** | **Expected Outcome** | **Testing Performed** | **Result** | **Pass/Fail** |
 | --- | --- | --- | --- | --- |
 | **Navbar** | --- | --- | --- | --- |